 You will receive a memo from the dean of the faculty and the vice president for institutional diversity and equity about job advertisements.
 The memo should come soon after you receive approved staffing allocations from the CAP.
 Some suggestions are made for the text of your advertisements for new positions, and in all cases you should submit copies of your ad to John Gerry (Office of the Dean of the Faculty), Maggie Driscoll and Ngoni Munemo (Office for Institutional Diversity and Equity) before submitting them to outlets suitable to your discipline.
 Please note that in addition to the field-specific advertisements you may place, the College places a consolidated list of all openings in the September/October issues of the Chronicle of Higher Education, the Affirmative Action Register, Diverse Issues in Higher Education, and Hispanic Outlook in Higher Education.
 In order to meet this “composite ad” deadline, you will need to have the text of your ad copy ready by early August.

-For more detailed guidelines, see Hiring Guidelines
+For more detailed guidelines, see Faculty Recruiting and Hiring Guidelines

 July 1 – deadline: Tenure materials from assistant professors being considered for tenure in the fall are due to chairs.

 When the complete package of tenure material has been received, the appropriate materials pertaining to scholarship or artistic production should be forwarded to the outside reviewers.
 The package should include the candidate’s curriculum vita, a list of his/her publications or artistic works, and the papers themselves.